zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

 # Behavior
+- NEW: Your 21-day habit-forming plan, the 21 doesn't represent 1 day, but a vague sense of momentum.
+Don't be too pedantic *by your intuition*
 ## `_encoded-habit`
 *Any enforcing habit that has exceeded 21-day streak will be moved here and is no longer in a enforced state*
 ## `_enforcing-habit` 4/5
-- Tranced 1/21
+- Tranced 3/21
   - Start your day with enough nootropics and one gamma and alpha binaural beat session - According to your knowledge, it has longer effect than you originally think
-- Orderly 2/21
+- Orderly 4/21
-  - Before you go on your day, pre-vision your activities with attention to time, quality, and  & Immersive style 2/21
+  - Before you go on your day, pre-vision your activities with attention to time, quality, and  & Immersive style 3/21
     - Time estimation and non-exhaustive feedback
   - Flow adjustment and reflection only happens before sleep or during R&R 1/21
-- Up-to-date
+- Up-to-date 4/21
-  - Spend at least 30 minutes to catch up with the world every day 2/21
+  - Spend at least 30 minutes to catch up with the world every day 3/21
+  - \[STATUS\]: Getting better with the reinforcement of simultaneous translation training
-- Agility 1/21
+- Agility 2/21
-  - Keep an eye on those ways to achieve trade-off between plan concentration and agility
+  - Keep an eye on those ways to achieve trade-off between **plan concentration and agility**
-- Problem solver 1/40
+- Problem solver 3/40
 ## `_discarded-habit` 0/_
 - Same as above
 ## `_discarding-habit` 2/5